 In this way, Sellers can import their Woo-Commerce Store’s products to admin’s Shopify Store.

-Now, once the Seller imports his/her WooCommerce Store’s products to admin’s Shopify Store, both admin and seller can view the imported products in the Product Listing section of their respective panel.
+Now, you can view the products in the Product Listing section of their respective panel.

-Those products will remain in Pending State until the admin approves or denies the product.
-Once approved by the admin, products will be approved on seller’s side too.
+Here, the products will remain in Pending State until you approve or deny the product.
+This will update the products on seller’s side too.

 Now, once the admin denies any product, he needs to mention the reason for the same.